Is the Pillar Procedure Right for You?

-Drs.
-Medford and Luft will examine your upper airway to determine if your palate is causing or contributing to your snoring or obstructive sleep apnea (OSA) and if you are a good candidate for the Pillar Procedure.
+Dr. Luft and Dr. Bogdan will examine your upper airway to determine if your palate is causing or contributing to your snoring or obstructive sleep apnea (OSA) and if you are a good candidate for the Pillar Procedure.
 More than 30,000 people worldwide have been treated with the Pillar Procedure.

 1. Quinn SJ, Daly N, Ellis PD.
 Observation of the mechanism of snoring using sleep nasendoscopy.
 Clin Otolaryngol Allied Sci.
 1995 Aug; 20(4): 360-4.